 As we’ll see below, Fernando Tatís Jr.‘s 42 home runs from 2021 marked the first time a Padres player surpassed 40 since 2009.
-While it likely won’t happen again this year, it’s not outrageous to think he’ll be all over this leaderboard within the next few years.
+While it didn’t happen in 2022 (for multiple reasons), it’s not outrageous to think he’ll be all over this leaderboard within the next few years.
 Be sure to also see where these sluggers land on the Padres’ all-time home run leaderboard, as well.

 Affiliate Link: Shop for Padres Gear on the MLB Shop

 Padres Home Run Leaders: Top 5